 What is the program?

-The Community Resilience Unit (CRU) of the Department of Premier and Cabinet is pleased to announce Round 3 of the Social Cohesion Research Grants Program is now open.
+The Community Resilience Unit at the Department of Premier and Cabinet is pleased to announce the opening of a new round of Community Resilience Grants for regional and rural Victoria.

 What funding is available?